-The authors would like to thank Christmas Island Phosphates (CIP), Parks Australia (PA) and the Christmas Island Shire (SOCI) for their financial and logistical support.
-In particular, we would like to thank Joy Wickenden, Khaliesha Mohamed Amin (CIP), Scott Suridge, Rob Muller, Caitlyn Pink (PA), Colin Wheadon, Yit Meng Sho and Garry Foo (SOCI) for their assistance.
-In addition, we would like to extend a special thanks to Barry Haase (Administrator, Indian Ocean Territories) as Chair of the "Cat Management Steering Committee" for supporting and facilitating this program.
-The warm welcome and assistance of the whole Christmas Island community during the domestic cat survey was much appreciated.
+The author would like to thank Christmas Island Phosphates (CIP), Parks Australia (PA) and the Christmas Island Shire (SOCI) for their financial and logistical support.
+The warm welcome and assistance of the whole Christmas Island community during all domestic cat surveys has been appreciated.